douglasgreen/pagemaker/README.md

 | `Renderable` | `new Breadcrumb($items)` | Reusable component objects |
 | `callable` | `fn() => $twig->render(...)` | Lazy evaluation, expensive queries |

-The system is **mobile-first**: every template starts with the smallest-viewport layout and layers on complexity at wider breakpoints using Bootstrap's responsive utilities ([weweb.io](https://www.weweb.io/blog/how-to-build-a-responsive-web-app-guide)).
+The system is **mobile-first**: every template starts with the smallest-viewport layout and layers on complexity at wider breakpoints using Bootstrap's responsive utilities.

 ### 1.2 Technology Stack